Digvijay4252/Ridge-Regression/README.md

 ## Ridge Regression – Final Grade Predictor

-This project applies Ridge Regression, a regularized linear regression technique, to predict a student’s final grade (G3) based on academic and behavioral attributes.
-The solution includes a clean Flask web app where users input student data and receive an instant grade prediction.
+This project uses Ridge Regression, a regularized linear regression technique, to predict house prices based on various property and location features.
+It includes a Flask web app where users can input property details and get an instant price prediction.

 ---